 The committee is free to define other roles as it sees fit.
 It is also free (and strongly encouraged) to form sub-teams within the team to handle certain aspects of the competition programme.
 For example, the committee member responsible for Competitor team management should form a sub-team made up of volunteers who are primarily focused on the activities of managing school teams.

 The Competition Team is accountable to the Trustees.
 The committee member responsible for reporting to the Trustees will speak in person with the Trustees at least once every month to report on progress and to highlight any areas of concern.

 Minutes of meetings should be made available to the general public although access to any sensitive commercial data, may be restricted to the Trustees.

 A budget will be made available to run the competition programme.
-The responsibility for this budget will be delegated to the committee member responsible for Budget and expenditure management as defined above.
+The responsibility for this budget will be delegated to an individual committee member.